• Celebrating 50 Years!

 Experienced operators can “tune” the abrasive mix by observing the quality of the surface cleaning and getting a feel for the cleaning rate as the abrasive flow is adjusted with conventional abrasive metering valves.
 However, this process can be time-consuming and difficult to replicate, even more so for less experienced operators.

 Additionally, graduations show the number of turns the metering knob has been adjusted.
-This gives the operator more precision and consistency when adjusting the abrasive flow for different application conditions, nozzle sizes, blast pressures, and abrasive size and types.
+This gives the operator more precision and consistency when adjusting the abrasive flow for different application conditions, nozzle sizes, blast pressures, and abrasive sizes and types.

 The improved design of the MV2™ has other benefits.
-The valve also utilizes the compressed air before it is mixed with abrasive (the motive blast air) to loosen or aerate (or “fluff”) the abrasive particles sitting above the valve, where they tend to pack if stagnate for a while. loosening the packed media produces a more consistent flow of abrasive.
+The valve also utilizes the compressed air before it is mixed with abrasive (the motive blast air) to loosen or aerate (or “fluff”) the abrasive particles sitting above the valve, where they tend to pack if they stagnate for a while.
+Reducing the packed media produces a more consistent flow of abrasive.